Step 3: Junior T&Cs / parental consent form

 - 1 – 3 evening activities (depending on season & course chosen).
 Extra weekend activities included in summer during peak times.

-- Single or shared room (twin or triple)
+- Single or shared room

 - Use of all linen and towels etc (please bring beach towels)